luciopaiva/lucios-backup-tools/README.md

 This script compares stdout and stderr outputs from tar to highlight which files failed in a tree-like folder structure.
 If helps to understand the magnitude of the problem when some medium has bad sectors.

+### compute-md5-files-in-dir.js

+Quick script to generate md5 for all files in the working directory whose extensions are known.
+One md5 file will be created for each file.

 ## What I learned

 These are some random notes I want to make right now before I forget.